Tony Roche

-Anthony Dalton Roche AO MBE (born 17 May 1945) is an Australian former professional tennis player.
+Anthony Dalton Roche AO MBE (born 17 May 1945), professionally known as Tony Roche is an Australian former professional tennis player.

 A native of Tarcutta, Roche played junior tennis in the New South Wales regional city of Wagga Wagga.
 He won one Grand Slam singles title, the 1966 French Open at Roland Garros, and 15 Grand Slam doubles titles (12 of these with John Newcombe).

 In 1968, Roche won the WCT/NTL combined professional championship in men's singles in the final event of the season at Madison Square Garden.
 He was ranked World No. 2 by Lance Tingay of The Daily Telegraph in 1969.

 He won the U.S. Pro Championships in 1970 at Longwood in Boston.
 Roche won the New South Wales Open twice, in 1969 and 1976.
 He won a key Davis Cup singles match in 1977.

-He also coached multi-Grand Slam winning world No. 1s Ivan Lendl, Patrick Rafter, Roger Federer and Lleyton Hewitt as well as former World No. 4 Jelena Dokic.
+He also coached multi-Grand Slam winning world No. 1s Ivan Lendl, Patrick Rafter, Roger Federer and Lleyton Hewitt.